Groovy52/Groovy52.github.io/_projects/sald-net.md

 # 1. Overview

-Autonomous mobile robots (AMRs) are increasingly deployed in hospitals for tasks such as medication delivery, patient guidance, and nighttime monitoring.
+Autonomous mobile robots (AMRs) are increasingly deployed in hospitals to mitigate workforce shortages and support healthcare delivery by performing tasks such as medication transport and patient guidance.

 However, accurate **3D object detection in hospital environments** is significantly more difficult than in outdoor autonomous driving scenarios due to dense human-object interactions, privacy constraints, and sensor limitations. :contentReference[oaicite:0]{index=0}

 This project proposes **SALD-Net**, a self-attention-based 3D detection framework designed specifically for hospital LiDAR environments. :contentReference[oaicite:1]{index=1}